Mind a dog-in-training

-When our dogs come into our Training Centre at 12-14 months old to start formal training, some dogs find the adjustment to kennel-life challenging.
+When our dogs come into our Training Centre to start formal training at 12-14 months old, some dogs find the adjustment to kennel-life challenging.

 To give our dogs the best chance of success, we have a team of Temporary Boarding Volunteers who live or work within the local area of our Training Centre on Model Farm Road in Cork.
 These Volunteers drop the dogs off for ‘school’ in the morning at our Training Centre and collect them at the end of the day.

 Under the direction of our Training team, Volunteers mind the dogs in their own homes during evenings and weekends.
-Temporary Boarders can have an individual dog from one week to six months.
-Opportunities are available in Cork.
+Temporary Boarders can have an individual dog from a few weeks to six months.

 What support will I get?